borntofrappe/game-development/Practice/Space Invaders/README.md

 ## Resources

-In the `res` folder I include the stat ic assets used in the project, including `spritesheet.png`, which I created to describe the player and aliens, and `Timer.lua`, which I documented in the `Utils` folder as an alternative library to that introduced in the course.
+In the `res` folder I include the static assets used in the project, including `spritesheet.png`, which I created to describe the player and aliens, and `Timer.lua`, which I documented in the `Utils` folder as an alternative library to that introduced in the course.

+_Please note:_ at the time of writing the timer library is actually different from that in the `Utils` folder, as I've modified the code following the progress made with <i>Space Debris</i>.

 ## Collisions